Updated: Sep 23

 Healthy Ping's remedies and Suggestions:

-Nasal rinse: daily nasal hygiene such as Sinus Rinse with a baking soda solution to wash off the excessive mucus or allergens, moisturize and subside the irritation of inflamed membranes in the nose, sinuses and throat.
+Nasal rinse: daily nasal hygiene such as Sinus Rinse with a baking soda solution to wash off the excessive mucus or allergens, moisturize and subside the irritation of inflamed membranes in the nose, sinuses, and throat.
 It also helps relieve sinus congestion and hay fever symptoms.
 Most of our patients suffering from sinusitis get good results from using the Sinus Rinse.
 Important: 1) To make a baking soda solution: add 1/3 teaspoon of baking soda into 8 oz of cooled but first boiled water.
-You don't need to make a precise isotonic solution for sinus rinse, as long as you don't feel burning from the baking soda solution, you have the right amount of baking soda in the solution.
-2) Don't rinse if your nasal passage is completely blocked, if so you may use some nasal spray to first open the blocked passage before using the nasal rinse; you can rinse with a partially blocked nasal passage.
+You don't need to make a precise isotonic solution for sinus rinse; as long as you don't feel burning from the baking soda solution, you have the right amount of baking soda in the solution.
+2) Don't rinse if your nasal passage is completely blocked; if so, you may use some nasal spray to first open the blocked passage before using the nasal rinse; you can rinse with a partially blocked nasal passage.
 3) To avoid introducing bacteria into your nasal passageways, clean the bottle and tube with alcohol (70%) between uses.

 Acupuncture: to reduce nasal congestion and relieve headache.